 - 1. Complete Cox College Graduate application. - 2.
-Submit a nonrefundable application fee of \$45.00. - 3.
+Submit a nonrefundable application fee of \$50.00. - 3.
 Submit official transcripts from all accredited post-secondary institutions attended. - 4.
 Have a cumulative GPA of 3.0 or greater on professional component courses. - 5.
 Students with GPA <3.0 and >2.5 may be granted provisional acceptance for one semester or minimum of six credit hours. - 6.
 Submit copy of current RN licensure (un-encumbered) - 7.
-Submit copy of current Health Providers BLS certification - 8.
 Submit two letters of recommendation - If you have attended Cox College in the past, one of your references must be from a faculty member.
-Other reference needs to be a co-worker or a direct supervisor. - 9.
+Other reference needs to be a co-worker or a direct supervisor. - 8.
 Complete Health Science Reasoning Test You will receive information on how to log in once your file is complete.
-You can visit www.insightassessment.com for more information on the test. - 10.
+You can visit www.insightassessment.com for more information on the test. - 9.
 Submit an essay addressing track specific issues.
 Submission of the essay needs to be in APA format, references are expected.
 No greater than 500 words. - FNP track: Compare and contrast the roles of FNP and PA.
 Discuss scope of practice, collaboration issues, and prescriptive authority. - NE track: Summarize your philosophy of teaching.
-Utilize four of the NLN core component for nursing education. - 11.
+Utilize four of the NLN core component for nursing education. - 10.
 Once your file is complete you will be contacted to schedule a phone or Skype interview.